 ACLs use a "first-match" logic rather than "best-match": if an address prefix matches an ACL element, then that ACL is considered to have matched even if a later element would have matched more specifically.
-For example, the ACL { 10/8; !10.0.1; } would actually match a query from

-10.0.0.1, because the first element indicated that the query should be accepted, and the second element is ignored.
+For example, the ACL { 10/8; !10.0.0.1; } would actually match a query from 10.0.0.1, because the first element indicates that the query should be accepted, and the second element is ignored.

-When using "nested" ACLs (that is, ACLs included or referenced within other ACLs), a negative match of a nested ACL will the containing ACL to continue looking for matches.
+When using "nested" ACLs (that is, ACLs included or referenced within other ACLs), a negative match of a nested ACL tells the containing ACL to continue looking for matches.
 This enables complex ACLs to be constructed, in which multiple client characteristics can be checked at the same time.
 For example, to construct an ACL which allows queries only when it originates from a particular network and only when it is signed with a particular key, use:

+'''

 allow-query { !{ !10/8; any; }; key example; };

+'''

-Within the nested ACL, any address that is not in the 10/8 network prefix will be rejected, and this will terminate processing of the ACL.
-Any address that is in the 10/8 network prefix will be accepted, but this causes a negative match of the nested ACL, so the containing ACL continues processing.
-The query will then be accepted if it is signed by the key "example", and rejected otherwise.
-The ACL, then, will only matches when both conditions are true.
+Within the nested ACL, any address that is not in the 10/8 network prefix is rejected, which terminates processing of the ACL.
+Any address that is in the 10/8 network prefix is accepted, but this causes a negative match of the nested ACL, so the containing ACL continues processing.
+The query is accepted if it is signed by the key example, and rejected otherwise.
+The ACL, then, only matches when both conditions are true.

-6.2 CHROOT AND SETUID
+6.2 Chroot and Setuid

-On UNIX servers, it is possible to run BIND in a chrooted environment (using the chroot() function) by specifying the -t option for named.
-This can help improve system security by placing BIND in a "sandbox", which will limit the damage done if a server is compromised.
+On Unix servers, it is possible to run BIND in a chrooted environment (using the chroot () function) by specifying the -t option for named.
+This can help improve system security by placing BIND in a "sandbox," which limits the damage done if a server is compromised.

-Another useful feature in the UNIX version of BIND is the ability to run the daemon as an unprivileged user (-u user).
+Another useful feature in the Unix version of BIND is the ability to run the daemon as an unprivileged user (-u user).
 We suggest running as an unprivileged user when using the chroot feature.